-C. Handling noise
+C. Handling Noise

 Sparse decompositions in the presence of noise leads to more complicated results on the support recovery property (see [34] and [35]), and no simple results can be derived for the linearity-preserving property.
 In practice, we use MCA as a practical sparse signal decomposition.
-When accounting for noise, MCA is stopped at a given threshold which depends on the noise variance (typically $3\sigma_N$ where σ_N is the noise standard deviation).
+When accounting for noise, MCA is stopped at a given threshold which depends on the noise variance (typically, $3\sigma{\mathbf{N}}$ where $\sigma{\mathbf{N}}$ is the noise standard deviation).
 MCA then selects the most significant coefficients of the signal we wish to decompose in \mathcal{D} .
-When the signals are sparse enough in \mathcal{D} , such coefficients (with high amplitudes) are less perturbed by noise and thus GMCA provides good results.
-Indeed, for "very" sparse decompositions with a reasonable signal-to-noise ratio, the influence of noise on the most significant coefficients is rather slight [34]; thus the fixed point property (33) is likely to hold true for most significant coefficients.
+When the signals are sparse enough in \mathcal{D} , such coefficients (with high amplitudes) are less perturbed by noise, and, thus, GMCA provides good results.
+Indeed, for "very" sparse decompositions with a reasonable signal-to-noise ratio, the influence of noise on the most significant coefficients is rather slight [34]; thus, the fixed-point property (33) is likely to hold true for most significant coefficients.
 In that case, "very" sparse decompositions provide robustness to noise.
-These arguments will be confirmed and supported by the experiments of Section V.
+These arguments will be confirmed and supported by the experiments of Section VI.

-D. Morphological diversity and statistical independence
+D. Morphological Diversity and Statistical Independence

-In the next section, we give experimental results of comparisons of GMCA to well-known BSS and Independent Component Analysis (ICA) methods.
+In Section VI, we give experimental results of comparisons between GMCA and well-known BSS and independent component analysis (ICA) methods.
 Interestingly, there are close links between ICA and GMCA.